czernous/persian-hugo/exampleSite/content/about/_index.md

 description: Need to drive sales to your business?

 ---
-Are you tired of your 9-5?

-Do you want the freedom to set your own work schedule?

-If you love to read and the idea of getting paid to write gets you excited.

-Then my content is for you.
-I share tips and tricks I have learnt on my journey to being a Copywriter.
+I have no special talents.
+I am passionately curious- Albert Einstein

+Just here sharing my curiosities with you.

 **Work with me**

 Interested in working with me?
 Here's how.
 I  will help your business shine by writing high quality, optimised content targeted to your audience.
 That will increase traffic to your website.

 I specialise in writing:

 **_Blog posts_**